Top 9 Identity & Access Management (IAM) Tools for 2026

 Prerequisites:

-• Azure AD Setup: Ensure your Azure AD (Microsoft Entra) environment is configured with users and groups.
+• Entra ID Setup: Ensure your Microsoft Entra environment is configured with users and groups.

 • Cerbos Instance: Have a Cerbos instance running and accessible from your application, with policies defined for your resources and actions.